dimadesu/android-rtmp-ingest/README.md

 HLS is essentially an HTML page with a video in it.

 We'll create an overlay to display HLS page in `IRL Pro`.
-It can cover the whole phone view area if you like.
+It can cover the whole view area if you like.

 ### Audio